lukw00heck/Padvish-AV/README.md

 and setting desired values inside ( e.g "debugger" ) and then renaming it with NtRenameKey to "APCcSvc.exe". this wont let Podvish service starts again after termination or reboot.

-* PS : I found this one same time I found race condition flag, but just hold it until now ;) * *Shahriyar, 9/27/2014*
+*PS : I found this one same time I found race condition flaw, but just hold it up until now ;)* *Shahriyar, 9/27/2014*